Looking for a running smartwatch that’ll accurately track your runs, and help you get more from them? We hear you.

 The Garmin Vivoactive HR is a great smartwatch for all kinds of activity tracking.
 It automatically detects running, biking and swimming activity, and uses Elevate heart rate fitness tracking technology to more accurately track your calorie burn.

-With an accelerometer and GPS, the Vivoactive HR tracks runs indoors and outdoors.
+With an accelerometer and GPS, the Vivoactive HR tracks indoors and outdoors runs.
 Heart-rate monitoring lets you monitor your progress in real-time, and you can set up vibration alerts so that you can keep better track of your workouts.
 The Vivoactive HR has a relatively old-hat display, but it makes up for that with excellent fitness tracking capability.

-The Garmin Fenix 3 offers GPS and GLONASS support for unrivalled tracking outdoors.
-It has a unique 1.2-inch Chroma display, and automatically detects activity.
+The Garmin Fenix 6 offers GPS and GLONASS support for unrivaled tracking outdoors.
+It has a unique 1.2-inch Chroma display and automatically detects activity.
 It supports running and hiking, as well as skiing and swimming.

-The best feature of the Garmin Fenix 3 is its connectivity.
+The best feature of the Garmin Fenix 6 is its connectivity.
 It has GPS and GLONASS support, so it will track you anywhere in the US.
-It runs Garmin’s own software, which is highly specialised for fitness and offers more data than Android Wear.
+It runs Garmin’s own software, which is highly specialized for fitness and offers more data than the typical Wear OS smartwatches.

-The Garmin Forerunner 630 is a high-performance smartwatch that’s been designed specifically for runners.
+The Garmin Forerunner series are high-performance smartwatches that have been designed specifically for runners.
 It offers advanced running metrics, just as ground contact time and stride length, to help you get more from your runs.

-Ground contact time, balance, stride length and vertical ratio metrics are available with the Forerunner 630.
+Ground contact time, balance, stride length, and vertical ratio metrics are available.
 These are not available with any Android Wear smartwatch.
-It also offers a stress core, performance condition and lactate threshold function.
+It also offers a stress core, performance condition, and lactate threshold function.

-As you run, the Forerunner 630 analyses your pace, heart rate and heart rate variability and presents that data as an assessment for your fitness.
-The software is intuitive and easy to use, with charts, graphs and maps.
-In addition to all these things, the Forerunner 630 offers email, call, test and calendar push notifications.
+As you run, the Forerunner series analyses your pace, heart rate, and heart rate variability and presents that data as an assessment for your fitness.
+The software is intuitive and easy to use, with charts, graphs, and maps.
+In addition to all these things, the Forerunner offers email, call, text, and calendar push notifications.

 Although it is a smartwatch – since it connects to your smartphone and sends push notifications, the Fitbit Surge is more of a fitness band.
 It has a small monochrome square display and a chunky silicone strap.
 You’ll either love the design or hate it.